 You can now open the project in Android Studio by clicking the Save Project and Open in IDE... button in the Introjcuer.
 Android Studio should open and display this window:

 Click the OK button and the project should import and open.
+If the project fails to compile, follow the instructions to install any additional SDKs.
+You may need to install an older version of the SDK for the project to compile.
 You should now be able to run the project from within Android Studio.
 Hit the "run" button:

 Android Studio will ask you which device you want to use.
-You should have a virtual device, so you can use the Launch emulator option and click the OK button.
+As this is the first time you launch the app, you will need to create a virtual device to run it.
+Click the Create New Virtual Device button to set up a new device and select the device of your choice.
+You should now have a virtual device, so you can use the Launch emulator option and click the OK button.
 (If you have an Android device connected via USB you should also see it in that window.)
 This is shown in the following screenshot:

 The application should now launch on the device!
 It should look something like the following screenshot (this shows the device rotated to landscape orientation):